 Hesham Shehab grew up in a world of bitter animosity between Muslims and Christians, which he experienced personally in a physical attack when only about 7.
 By age 13 he was recruited by the Muslim Brotherhood (Lebanese chapter) and later fought against Christians in the 1975 war in Lebanon.

 In 1980, while Hesham was going to the American University of Beirut (AUB), Lebanon, for premedical studies, his brother was killed by a Christian militia.
 Hesham’s response was to study by day and by night take out his revenge in attacks on Christians.
-However, hearing the Sermon on the Mount, in a course of cultural studies at that college, brought him to faith.
+However, hearing the Sermon on the Mount, in a course of cultural studies at that college, brought him to faith in Christ.
 Hesham found in Jesus Christ a way of forgiveness and reconciliation with God instead of hatred and revenge.

 Hesham did an MA in the History of the Arabs and Ph.D. studies in Islamic History.
 In 2001, Hesham, who worked as a journalist at two Lebanese newspapers and adjunct professor (at AUB), met a retired Lutheran pastor, Rev. Dr. Bernie Lutz, working with the Lutheran Hour Ministry (LHM) in Beirut.
 Dr. Lutz plugged Hesham into the Lutheran Church – Missouri Synod (LCMS).
 Hesham moved to the US in 2004, and finished his pastoral education at Concordia Theological Seminary, Fort Wayne, Ind.